ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _The Sumter watchman._](https://chroniclingamerica.loc.gov/lccn/sn84026917/1870-11-09/ed-1/seq-1)

 #### 1870-11-09 &middot; Sumterville, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+n to a true and noble Christian
+manhood.
+Roys are sometimes ashamed to act
+out their best feelings, Oh, if they
+only knew what a loss it is for them not
+to.-Mother&#x27;s Mayaaine.
+SPURGEONS ADVICE GRATIS,
 Do not choose your friend by his
 looks, handsome shoes often pinch the
 feet.